Tom-Rawlings/TetrisPlus.js/README.md

-	borderColour :  "#000000", //Colour of border around the generated canvas element. blockSizeRelative :  10, //Size of the onscreen blocks relative to the gaps inbetween. gapSizeRelative :  0.5, //Size of the gaps inbetween blocks relative to the blocks themselves.
+	borderColour :  "#000000", //Colour of border around the generated canvas element. blockSizeRelative :  10, //Size of the onscreen blocks relative to the gaps inbetween. gapSizeRelative :  0.5, //Size of the gaps inbetween blocks relative to the blocks themselves. boardWidth :  10, //Number of blocks wide the tetris board will be. boardHeight :  20, //Number of blocks tall the tetris board will be. moveDownDelay :  80, //Millisecond delay between the piece moving down when holding the down arrow key . targetFrameRate :  60, //Number of frames per second the game will attempt to run at. dropSpeeds : [800, 720, 630, 550, //Drop speeds used for difficulty levels in milliseconds.
-	//canvasRelativeVerticalMargin : 0.1, //
-	boardWidth :  10, //Number of blocks wide the tetris board will be. boardHeight :  20, //Number of blocks tall the tetris board will be.
-	//tickRate : 800, //
-	moveDownDelay :  80, //Millisecond delay between the piece moving down when holding the down arrow key . targetFrameRate :  60, //Number of frames per second the game will attempt to run at.
-	//pausedFrameRate : 5, //Number of frames per second the game will. dropSpeeds : [800, 720, 630, 550, //Drop speeds used for difficulty levels in milliseconds.
 	470, 380, 300, 220, 130, 100, 80],
 	linesPerLevel :  5,	//Number of lines needed to be cleared before difficulty level increases.